 Trump has acknowledged robotics is a “big thing,” saying “we’ll make the robots” in the future.
 But Cuban points out that China, Korea and Europe are offering billions in incentives for robotics and the US lags behind.
 Cuban says Trump’s plan needs to look “forward, not backwards” because robotics will dominate the future whether former factory workers want it to or not.
 Cuban does show a silver lining in the news that the US isn’t really competitive in this all important market.
 China, Cuban says, is spending just $3 billion a year on robotics.
-The US is in a position to quickly blow by them, if it has its priorities right.Most INTERESTING FINDS on Amazon]
+The US is in a position to quickly blow by them, if it has its priorities right.Up to 70% off on Hottest Amazon Deals]